lucasbombarda/rust-api/README.md

 ## Getting Started

 ### Prerequisites
-Ensure you have Rust installed on your system.
-Visit [Rust's official site](https://www.rust-lang.org/) for installation instructions.
+Ensure you have Rust and PostgreSQL installed on your system.
+Visit [Rust's site](https://www.rust-lang.org/learn/get-started) and [PostgreSQL's site](https://www.postgresql.org/download/) for installation instructions.

 ### Setup